Home Compare AIG vs AMP

 American International Group vs Ameriprise Financial: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Ameriprise Financial carrying a narrow edge on profitability.
+Ameriprise Financial holds the cleaner structural position, with the lead spread across profitability and growth.
 American International still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.